Fortis-Team/digital-barricade-docsify/docs/users.md

 # Delete User Account

 <div class="description">
-The distributor can delete the selected user account when the modal appears after clicking the delete option on the dropdown menu.
+The admin can delete the selected user account when the modal appears after clicking the delete option on the dropdown menu.

 ![user_delete](/images/manageUsers/manageUsersDelete.png ":size=100%")